All Episodes

 What was his name?

-The poet Omanu uh Manu Dabongo, that's it.
+The poet Manu Dabongo.

-The poet laureate of New Jersey, Manu Dabongo.
+The poet laureate of New Jersey.

-They did it, a government knew all about it.
+The government knew all about it.

 That's why all the Jews got out of there before the planes hit.

-I haven't I haven't been able to nail that down.
+I haven't been able to nail that down.

 Now, this is a classic illustration of how the drive-by media works.

-Also, I should tell you that the Red Cross has published that only 28 corpses were evacuated from Kana, contrary to Lebanese reports that 57 people were killed.
+Also, I should tell you that the Red Cross has published that only 28 corpses were evacuated from Khanna.

 Now, have you noticed that more and more doubt about this story is being raised?

-I told you yesterday, I think this is suspiciously just like the Hurricane Katrina coverage in that aftermath.
+I told you yesterday I think this is suspiciously just like the Hurricane Katrina coverage in that aftermath.

 The initial reporting was dead wrong on so many fronts.

-And that storyline remains true even though it has been debunked.
+And that storyline remains true, even though it has been debunked.

 There weren't any murders, all those rapes and so forth in the superdome.